Gate 5

 How satellite-guided cows might save the Kansas prairie and make ranchers more money

 Listen to this radio story on our Virtual Fence project.
-We are controlling cattle movements to create the habitat we know threatened grassland birds depend upon and minimize damage to streams.
-This is a collaboration with the Mushrush ranch, the National Parks Service, and the Nature Conservancy, and we are all hopeful that this is a win-win option that meets both ranching and conservation needs.
+Remote-controlled cattle will create the habitat for threatened grassland birds and minimize damage to streams! (we hope).
+Hopefully this is a win-win option that meets both ranching and conservation needs.

 Netting results: Research program aims to learn more about birds’ reaction to climate